-Following a raucous debate fueled by intense lobbying by environmental organizations and the oil industry, the California Legislature has approved an ambitious plan by Gov. Jerry Brown (D) to boost targets for renewable energy generation to 50 percent and to increase energy efficiency.
-However, the Legislature rejected proposals to reduce petroleum usage by 50 percent and to reduce California's GHG emissions by 80 percent by 2050.
+Following a raucous debate fueled by intense lobbying by environmental organizations and the oil industry, the California Legislature has approved an ambitious plan by Governor Jerry Brown (D) to boost targets for renewable energy generation to 50 percent and to increase energy efficiency.
+However, the Legislature rejected proposals to reduce petroleum usage by 50 percent and to reduce California's greenhouse gas ("GHG") emissions by 80 percent by 2050.